 37. Authority deemed to be common carrier

-[(1) and (2) repealed]
+[(1) and (2) deleted]

 (3) The Authority shall be deemed to be a common carrier and, except as herein provided, shall be subject to the obligations and entitled to the privileges of such carrier.